DioxusLabs/dioxus/examples/README.md

 Most of these examples are run through webview so you don't need the Dioxus CLI installed to preview the functionality.

 These examples are fully-fledged micro apps.
-They can be ran with the `cargo run --example XYZ`
+They can be ran with the `cargo run --features desktop --example XYZ`

 | Example                                             | What it does                                | Status |
 | --------------------------------------------------- | ------------------------------------------- | ------ |